jcs-emacs/jcs-emacs/README.md

 itself, I choosed Emacs and configured entire thing from scratch.

-There are few goals that I would want this config to accomplish or solved!
+Here are a few goals that I would want this config to accomplished or solved,

 * Having the same set of key bindings across different IDEs and text editors as many as possible.
 * Having the same font and theme across different OSs and environments.
+* Improved user experiences in Emacs.

 ## Startup Time